Origin Story #3: Part 1

 “Awful clumsy that one, better keep a good eye on it.”
 He says, his voice drenched in a slimy, slow southern drawl.

 I stop, frozen.
 I hadn’t known Anderson had been put on this case, whether by chance or deliberately, due to his backward distaste for gifted citizens.
 He always had a hot temper, something no inmate had ever had a chance to avoid.
 He’d abused even the toughest and scariest inmates like they were middle school bullies.
 But gifted people, no matter the level of offence, they were his bread and butter.

-He shoots me a look but I keep quiet, my feet firmly planted on the smooth concrete floor.
+He shoots me a look but I keep quiet, my feet firmly planted on the waxed concrete floor.
 My eyes trail his slow movements until he gets far enough out of earshot.

 Rushing into the area by her cell, she is absent from sight.
 I press my finger against it’s entry gate and the cell door opens with a loud buzz.
 She is nowhere to be seen, but I notice something.
 The faint, yet lingering scent of damp hair, coming from somewhere in here, somewhere I just don’t see yet.

-“It’s alright now,” I whisper, my voice shaking as I look around the empty cell.
+“It’s alright,” I whisper, my voice shaking as I look around the empty cell.
 “He’s gone.”

 She hesitates for a moment, but her body reappears on the floor.
 She lies on her back, trying to pull air into her tired lungs, her breath catching and her long hair still wet from her recent shower, now sprawled across the hard acrylic floor.
 Large bruises forming on her body, old and new, appearing one by one, arms, legs, chest, throat.
 Worst of all, her right eye.
 Now starting to close from the swelling.